wbigger/domato-timer/README.md

 If you want to align the shown number of the current pomodoro with your daily counter, at the very beginning of a pomodoro you can press multiple time the A button.
 Note however that if you press the same button during a pomodoro, the counter will be *not* increased, because restarting a running pomodoro makes it void, according with the official recommendations.

 ## Compliance with official recommendations
 According to The Pomodoro Technique book, v1.3, paragraph 3.10, there are a number of recommendations for a pomodoro to be effective.
-I followed these recommendations when designing the Domato-Timer.
+I followed these recommendations when designing the Domato-Timer:

-* start a new pomodoro requires an explicit action of the user, i.e. press a button, as declaration of user determination to start working on the activity
+* to start a new pomodoro requires an explicit action of the user, i.e. press a button, as declaration of user determination to start working on the activity
 * clearly show how much time is left

 Since Microbit doesn't have a speaker, Domato does not make any ticking sound as time passes.
-I didn't replace this feature using leds, because it would have been too distracting.
+I didn't replace this tick feature using leds, because it would have been too distracting.

 When time is up, Domato uses LED blinking to catch the attention of the user.